 Look for the Titans to commit to putting the clamps on Jacobs on the ground with their secondary capable of handling Malik Willis without overcommitting to the passing game.
 The bookmakers also aren't sold on Willis–the Packers have the third-lowest team total (16.8) in Week 3.

-Note: Jordan Love logged a limited practice session on Wednesday–-if he plays, Jacobs will move back up the ranks.
+Note: Jordan Love logged a limited practice session on Wednesday and Thrusday.
+If he plays, Jacobs will move back up the ranks.

 Jacobs will get his touches but DOWNGRADES to RB2 territory as long as Love is out.
 I have him six spots below industry consensus in my flex rankings.